Mary Gordon (writer): Early life and education

-After being widowed, her mother Anna and Mary moved to live with her maternal grandmother, who was Irish Catholic, in Valley Stream, near Queens.
-Her mother worked as a secretary to support them.
-Gordon had a very Catholic childhood.
+After being widowed, her mother Anna moved from Queens with Mary to live with her own mother, who was Irish Catholic, in Valley Stream, a nearby Nassau County suburb.
+Anna worked as a secretary to support the three of them.
+Gordon was reared and educated as Catholic, immersed in a largely Irish Catholic neighborhood.
 She attended Holy Name of Mary School in Valley Stream and The Mary Louis Academy for high school in Jamaica, New York.

-Although her mother and her family wanted Gordon to go to a Catholic college, Gordon was awarded a scholarship to Barnard College, and she received her A.B. in 1971.
-She pursued graduate work, completing an M.A. at Syracuse University in 1973.
+Although her mother and her family wanted Gordon to go to a Catholic college, she pursued attending Barnard College and was awarded a scholarship there.
+She was the first graduate from her high school to go to an Ivy League school; she received her A.B. in 1971.
+She pursued graduate work, completing an M.A. in English at Syracuse University in 1973.